What we know about the victims of the Bondi Beach shooting in Australia

 Holocaust survivor Alex Kleytman, 87, was identified as one of the victims of Sunday's attack.

-“He came on Bondi Beach to celebrate Hanukkah, for us it was always a very, very good celebration, for many, many years,” Larisa Kleytman told the outlet.
+“He came on Bondi Beach to celebrate Hanukkah; for us it was always a very, very good celebration, for many, many years,” Larisa Kleytman told the outlet.

 The couple emigrated from Ukraine and had been married for 57 years, living in Matraville in Sydney’s southeast, The Australian reported.
+In later life, he wrote two books about the lives of Jewish people in the Soviet Union.

 Dan Elkayam